 Amongst the Southern African nations with soaring orphan populations, not one of them has any system to register or track the issues facing those youth between the ages of 18-24 (Southern DC Secretariat, 2010, p 12).
 Considering that statistics in the region reveal up to a 17% orphan population, the magnitude of the human suffering of these youth are likely to be severe (p 10).

-Longitudinal research has shown that, of all the identifiable groups in society, young people who have been in non-parental care situations are the most likely to experience poor outcomes in adult life (Better Care Network..
-Upon exit from their care facilities, they are often forced to begin the transition into adulthood without the proper resources or knowledge of their environment and face immense challenges and risks including vulnerability to homelessness, human trafficking, sexual and labor exploitation, depression, and recruitment by gangs or militant groups” (Better Care Network.
+Longitudinal research has shown that, of all the identifiable groups in society, young people who have been in non-parental care situations are the most likely to experience poor outcomes in adult life.
+Upon exit from their care facilities, they are often forced to begin the transition into adulthood without the proper resources or knowledge of their environment and face immense challenges and risks including vulnerability to homelessness, human trafficking, sexual and labor exploitation, depression, and recruitment by gangs or militant groups” (Better Care Network).

 The child is a beautiful flower says the Mozambican politician.
 And the orphaned child is deserving of care according to the Christian ethos (James 1:27, Isaiah 1:17).
 But words, not translated into action, highlight unrealized potential.
 African statesman Nelson Mandela encouraged his followers to, "Recognize that the world is hungry for action, not words.
 Act with courage and vision.”
 Mandela waded even further into theological territory when he insightfully claimed, “There can be no keener revelation of a society’s soul than the way in which it treats its children” (p 54, Malik, 2014).